EstradaPedro/FreeCodeCampLessons/README.md

  2/11/2019 --> Break

+ 2/12/2019 --> Working on Website --> Basic

- Applied Accessibility Challenges Started on 2/12/2019 -->
+ Applied Accessibility Challenges Started on